courtandrey/SUDRFScraper/README.md

 You can search only through one type of articles.
 If it is not set, search executes among criminal articles.

+You are highly not recommended to use bold administrative article search.
+Administrative and Civil cases are aggregated simultaneously in many courts, so you need to specify CAS article or filter your results.

 EXECUTION INFO:

 As for execution you have these search options:
 1. Result date starting from and till.
 "Result" means case is finished though there might not be a published decision.
 They are only available date params for now.
 Though I understand how important can be entry date for some cases.
 Don't use these fields if you want unfinished cases (for some reason).
 2. Text-in-Decision field.
 Obvious.
 Just don't forget info introduced in previous chapter.
 3. The main option: article.
-Now SUDRFScraper supports Criminal Articles and Administrative Offense Articles.
+SUDRFScraper supports Criminal Articles, Administrative Offense Articles and Administrative articles.
 Just don't forget info introduced in previous chapter (x2).

 There are only two dump types supported: MySQL-table and line-by-line JSON document.